-A public hearing notice was posted in the San Francisco Examiner, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
+A public hearing notice was posted in the San Mateo Daily Journal, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
 The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that are disabled.
 To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of consumers and providers) and the Commissioners on the Commission on Aging and Commission on Disabilities.
-The public hearing was announced by the Planner at community meetings throughout the months of February and March.
+The public hearing was announced by the Planner at community meetings throughout the months of January, February and March.

-2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ⊠ Yes.
-Go to question #3 ☐ Not applicable, PD and/or C funds are not used.
+2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ☐ Not applicable, PD and/or C funds are not used.
 Go to question #4 3.
 Summarize the comments received concerning proposed expenditures for PD and/or C

-No comments were received about proposed expenditures for PD and C.
+A question received about proposed expenditures for PD and C was for examples of Coordination activities.